 Since its inception in 1981, the Museum Assessment Program (MAP) has helped more than 5,000 small and mid-sized museums of all types strengthen operations, plan for the future, and meet standards.

-Through a one-year process of self-assessment, institutional activities, and consultative peer review, your museum emerges with:
+Through a one-year process of self-assessment, institutional activities, and consultative peer review with a site visit and recommendations, your museum emerges with:

 - Greater alignment of activities, mission, and resources

 - Analysis of its strengths, weaknesses, and opportunities

 - Prioritized roadmap for improving operations and meeting standards

 - Practices benchmarked to standards